berb/java-sub-pubsubhubbub/README.md

-# pubsubhubbub-java
+# java-sub-pubsubhubbub

-A straight-forward publisher implementation written in Java for the PubSubHubBub 0.3 protocol.
+A straight-forward subscriber implementation written in Java for the PubSubHubBub 0.3 protocol.

 ## Features

-This is a simple publisher implementation written in Java that enables callback registration to feed changes.
+This is a simple subscriber implementation written in Java that enables callback registration to feed changes.
 It internally uses the Apache HttpClient library for client-side requests and Eclipse Jetty as a lightweight internal webserver.
 For parsing Atom feeds, the ROME library is used.

 ## Examples